Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 - Qiskit Pulse users will have easier access to qudit control.

 ## Design Proposal
+The new pulse compiler will be a pass based compiler.
+Dedicated passes will perform every analysis, transformation and validation operations needed to convert a pulse program into a desired output format.
+A detailed workflow will be described below, but the main tasks include concretely scheduling `ScheduleBlock` programs, mapping logical qubits to physical ones, applying backend constraints, and converting to desired output format.
+To support this, the new IR will consist of nested instruction blocks, which will be transformed by the compiler as it operates.

-One can schematically split the user interface of Qiskit Pulse into three layers -
+On the user facing interface, one can schematically split Qiskit Pulse into three layers -

 - Pulse level (`SymbolicPulse`,`WaveForm`)
 - Instruction level (`Play`,`Delay`...)
 - Program level (`Schedule`,`ScheduleBlock`)
-This proposal focuses on the instruction level, and the necessary compilation needs that will arise.
+This proposal focuses on the instruction level.
 The main goal is to allow for clear and simple backend agnostic (but not architecture agnostic) pulse templates.
-To do this, one must move away from the `Channel`s setup, which can't be used without specific backend mapping.
+To do this, the legacy `Channel`s will be supplemented by `Frame`s and `LogicalElement`s.

-The new Pulse IR and compiler will support the transition, and provide a unified compilation tool for every need and desired output format.

 No API breaking changes are needed.
 New and legacy options can coexist.